Format: In person at Armstrong Campus

 The Bachelor of Health Sciences is designed to teach students and practicing health professionals the view that health is separate from illness.
 Students will develop expertise in the health sciences, while focusing on applied health-related areas.
 The Health Science program consists of five concentrations: health science (generalist), health services administration, health informatics, human performance/fitness management, and gerontology.

-The Waters College of Health Professions is comprised of multiple areas of study, each with its own academic focus, target population, and professional expectancy.
 The generalist concentration in health science provides students with an opportunity to explore the discipline as a means of making informed career and academic pathway decisions.
-It is especially appealing for those who wish to matriculate within the health professions while addressing admissions requirements of other programs such as nursing or physical therapy.
-Additionally, the generalist concentration is beneficial to those wishing to study general health areas – such as nutrition, fitness, health promotion and epidemiology – as a means of preparation for graduate study.
+It is appealing to students who wish to matriculate within the health professions while addressing admissions requirements of other programs such as nursing or physical therapy.

 The administration and management of healthcare programs in a variety of settings, including hospitals, group practices, the private sector, the health and fitness industry, sales, gerontology and public health.

 The Health Informatics degree concentration prepares you for entry-level jobs in health informatics, health information management, and health information systems selection and implementation.

 Responsible for optimizing the health and performance of those involved in sporting activity at all levels.
 Employment settings may include hospital-based wellness centers, corporate wellness programs, nonprofit wellness programs and health and fitness centers.